sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Codia Ai Design: Screenshot to Editable Sketch Design](https://codia.ai/image-to-sketch), by Codia.AI: Transform screenshots into editable Sketch UI designs effortlessly.
+Simply upload a snapshot of an app or website, and let our tool do the rest.
+Then, begin our design journey.
 - [represent.](https://github.com/swipecircus/represent), by Swipe Circus: Present your UX/UI Designs lightning fast on client's devices without leaving Sketch. 📲
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
 - [killswitch](https://github.com/madebysnacks/killswitch), by Snacks Studio: A simple Sketch plugin for disabling Symbold overrides.